yen213/pokemtracker/README.md

 The provided code has all of the required packages set up in the `package.json` files.

+You will also need to have [Node v18.18](https://nodejs.org/en/) installed on your computer.
 ### Front End
 The front end needs to be built with Vite/React 18 using TypeScript.
 The repo already has the configuration set up.
 Tailwind CSS has been configured as well, but feel free to use whatever method of styling you are comfortable with.